 See Harris V270 listings.

 Crestliner 240 Rally DX

-We spent an entire day aboard a Crestliner 240 Rally DX on Lake Darling, MN, while filming a video boat review of this model, and several stand-out features quickly made themselves apparent.
-First off, consider price—with a base MSRP under $30,000 with a 115 HP outboard, the 240 Rally DX is eminently affordable.
-But we didn’t spot indications of cost-cutting anywhere, and quite to the contrary, kicked back in rather luxurious pillow-top loungers, enjoyed the shade of a large standard Bimini top, and zipped around the lake at speeds in excess of 40 MPH.
+We tested this boat in 2017, but it was built for the 2018 model year and it deserves to be included here because while spending a day aboard this model filming a video boat review, several stand-out features quickly made themselves apparent.
+First off, consider price – with a base MSRP in the neighborhood of $30,000, the 240 Rally DX is eminently affordable.
+But we didn’t spot indications of cost-cutting anywhere.
+Quite to the contrary, we kicked back in rather luxurious pillow-top loungers, enjoyed the shade of a large standard Bimini top, and zipped around the lake at speeds in excess of 40 MPH.

 See Crestliner 240 Rally DX listings.

 The Sun Tracker Bass Buggy 16 DLX has been around for years and we’ve been crowing about it since 2012 when it was one of the few pontoon boats available for under $10,000.
 Although that price has crept up a bit (MSRP for 2018 was $13,295 and for 2019 is $13,695) the boat’s now been given a major improvement: furniture bases are rotomolded.
 That will greatly increase the boat’s longevity – and it still has the features we’ve loved from the start, like a bow fishing deck with two chairs, a nine-gallon livewell, a big L-lounger, and a rather shocking 10-year bow-to-stern warranty.